modernweb-dev/rocket/docs/guides/go-live/social-media.md

 export default config;
 ```

-## Using an svg file as a src with nunjucks
+## Using an SVG File as a src with Nunjucks

 If you have multiple variations it may be easier to save them as svg files and using a template system